 What are we protecting?

-The Coral Sea Marine Reserve has strong economic benefits, containing large sanctuaries and what is effectively the largest recreational fishing zone in Australia’s history.
+The Coral Sea Marine Reserve had strong economic benefits, containing large sanctuaries and what was effectively the largest recreational fishing zone in Australia’s history.

 Pledge your support